English Department

 In-Person

 This course introduces students to the critical tools and methods of literary study, including close reading and argumentative writing.
 Students will learn about the history of genres (e.g. poetry, drama, and the novel) and forms of literature (e.g. tragedy, realism).
 Texts may include the earliest writing in English to more recent works in various media.
-Credit will be granted for only one of ENGL 100, ENGL 110 or ENGL 111/112.
+Credit will be granted for only one of ENGL 100, ENGL 110 or ENGL 111 and 112.
 Restricted to students in the Humanities Colloquium.
 Six credits.

 Lit. & Academic Writing I